RandomGuyJCI/OldCharacterReplacer/ocrData/README.md

-# hello the outline may be wrong so if it is please help fix it with a pr 😁
+# hello the outline/glow may be wrong so if it is please help fix it with a pr 😁

 # credits of people who made the old characters' custom character json